 Don’t use personal pronouns.
 A phrase “Wrong password” is better than “You’ve entered a wrong password”.
 But it would be better if you make an accent on an action: “Enter a password one more time”.

 There’s no need to start from scratch.
 Always ask yourself — what do I know about users before the beginning of the microinteration?
 Platform, device, time of the day, location…

 Threadless at once shows the user whether delivery is possible on the basis of location.
 Dropbox shows different upload instructions depending on the user’s browser.
 In a game Kingdom Hearts on PlayStation2 characters can discuss another game you’ve played as they see other game savings on the device.

-Interface should gather information and adapt itself.
-For example, in “alarm clock” app: if a user hasn’t used Snooze button, it’ll delete it from interface or will offer a user time, if he has used it 3 times already.
+The interface should gather information and adapt itself.
+For example, in the “alarm clock” app: if a user hasn’t used the Snooze button, it’ll delete it from the interface or will offer a user time, if he has used it 3 times already.